Energy, Solar Power and Metal Roofing

 There are methods for attaching solar panels to metal roofs for property owners who want to create energy with their rooftops.

 The ultimate, of course, is a roof that produces energy on its own.
 Over the years, we have seen many companies attempt to integrate energy production with various roofing shingles.
-While this is indeed a great idea – one product that serves both as a roof and an energy producer – most of these attempts have failed outright and those that have not failed seem to limp along as costly, inefficient energy producers.
+We are anxiously watching the development of such “solar shingles” and look forward to integrating them with our metal roofing systems.